 The position will involve full-time teaching in Park’s Upper School English Department.
 Current projections suggest that the candidate we hire will teach four sections with two or three preparations (e.g., two sections of English 9 and two different electives; two sections of English 9, one of English 10, and one elective; or two sections of English 10 and two of the same elective).
 In addition to teaching, the faculty member will serve as an advisor to students and support co-curricular activities, such as clubs or athletics.

-We are looking for an English candidate who:
+We are looking for a candidate who:

 We welcome candidates without previous experience in independent schools.